mlauss2/sandec/README.md

 Simple SDL2-based decoder/player for LucasArts Outlaws "SAN" movies.

 What works:
+- Linux/Unix.
+  - Windows untested: decoder builds, player does not due to unistd.h

-- Can successfully parse all .SAN files found on Outlaws CDs/Game dir
+- Can successfully parse all .SAN and .NUT files found on Outlaws CDs/Game dir
 - Video/Audio decoding works without any known artifacts.
-- reasonable A/V sync
+- perfect A/V sync in player
 - tested on AMD64, ARM64, MIPS32el.
+  - BE targets are untested, there are probably issues with the audio format and palette.

 What does not yet work:
 - pause / fullscreen